Nigerian Dwarf Dairy Goat Fact Sheet

-Nigerian Dwarf does can breed all year round, and have one to five kids at a time.
+Nigerian Dwarf does can breed all year round, and have one to six kids at a time.
 Note: World record seven kids born to one doe at Sinai Thunder (2016)

 They are the ideal home milk goat, and give a surprising amount of high quality, sweet milk with a high butterfat content (5-10%).
 Their production ranges from one to eight pounds of milk per day, with an average of two and a half.